Lisa Nichols

 Co-Founder

-Cindy Owens currently serves as the first CEO for The Rooted Sisters™, a women’s ministry she co-founded six years ago after searching in St. Louis to find a place where women business leaders of faith could come together to educate, equip and empower one another to live out their faith in the workplace.
+Cindy Owens co-founded six years ago after searching in St. Louis to find a place where women business leaders of faith could come together to educate, equip and empower one another to live out their faith in the workplace.
 This includes bible study, discipleship, business forums, and immersion leadership opportunities.

 Through God’s calling, The Rooted Sisters™ launched the Christian Business Women’s Breakfast in 2017 and they have seen it grow from 325 women to over 600 in 2020.
 Also in 2020, the ministry received its nonprofit 501(c)(3) status.
 Today, God is expanding their impact and influence by growing the ministry territory in 13 different markets including Nashville, Charlotte, Dallas, West Palm, Los Angeles and Shanghai, its first international member.